matomo-org/developer-documentation/docs/tracking-javascript.md

 [...]</code></pre>

-## Manually Trigger a Page View on Click or on JS Event
+## Manually Trigger an Event on Click

 By default, Piwik tracks page views when the Javascript tracking code loads and executes on each page view.
 However, on modern websites or web applications, user interactions do not necessarily involve loading a new page.
 For example, when users click on a JavaScript link, or when they click on a tab (which triggers a JS event), or when they interact with elements of the user interface, you can still track these interactions with Piwik.

-To track any user interaction or click with Piwik, you can manually call the Javascript function `trackPageView()`.
+To track any user interaction or click with Piwik, you can manually call the Javascript function `trackEvent()`.
 For example, if you wanted to track a click on a JavaScript menu, you could write:

 <pre><code>[...]

-&lt;a href="#" onclick="javascript:_paq.push(['trackPageView', 'Menu/Freedom']);">Freedom page&lt;/a>
+&lt;a href="#" onclick="javascript:_paq.push(['trackEvent', 'Menu', 'Freedom']);">Freedom page&lt;/a>

 [...]</code></pre>

+You can learn more about [Event Tracking](http://piwik.org/docs/event-tracking/).

 ## Manually Trigger a Conversion for a Goal